-- 1. Any professional working with a person who hoards can complete the TWSAB Hoarding and Clutter Image Rating Assessment.
-(Appendix 3) To assist the professional, with completing the assessment, TWSAB Hoarding and Clutter Image Rating Assessment Practitioner Guidance Notes are available, to provide useful hints and tips on what to include within the assessment.
+- 1. Any professional working with a person who hoards can complete the TWSP Hoarding and Clutter Image Rating Assessment.
+(Appendix 3) To assist the professional, with completing the assessment, TWSP Hoarding and Clutter Image Rating Assessment Practitioner Guidance Notes are available, to provide useful hints and tips on what to include within the assessment.
 (Appendix 2) - 2.
-Following completion of the assessment, if the person who hoards is assessed as being at Clutter Image rating level 6 or above, then the TWSAB Hoarding and Clutter Image Rating Assessment should be sent via secure email to Family Connect familyconnect@telford.gov.uk, within 24 hours of completion. - 3.
-If a person is at criteria level 3- 5 and you as the professional have safeguarding concerns about the person, children or other adults with care and support needs within the property, then the TWSAB Hoarding & Clutter Image Rating Assessment must be sent to Family Connect familyconnect@telford.gov.uk, within 24 hours of completion. - 4.
-If a person is at criteria level 3 5, you as the professional may decide that a Multi-
+Following completion of the assessment, if the person who hoards is assessed as being at Clutter Image rating level 6 or above, then the TWSP Hoarding and Clutter Image Rating Assessment should be sent via secure email to Family Connect familyconnect@telford.gov.uk, within 24 hours of completion.
+The Adult Safeguarding Team will co-ordinate and chair a multi-agency hoarding conference meeting - 3.
+If a person is at criteria level 3- 5 and you as the professional have safeguarding concerns about the person, children or other adults with care and support needs within the property, then the TWSP Hoarding & Clutter Image Rating Assessment must be sent to Family Connect familyconnect@telford.gov.uk, within 24 hours of completion.
+The Adult Safeguarding Team will co-ordinate and chair a multi-agency hoarding conference meeting.